Home » TDS » Section 194H-TDS on Commission and Brokerage[2023]

 The rate of TDS under section 194H is fixed at 5%.
 However, in case the payee (deductee) doesn’t furnish his PAN, TDS will be deducted @ 20% i.e. at a higher rate.

-Note: Recipient of the commission or brokerage can claim refund of TDS amount by filing his or her income tax return (ITR)
+Note: The recipient of the commission or brokerage can claim a refund of the TDS amount by filing his or her income tax return (ITR)

 faq on tds on commission 194h